SirPepe/ornament/Readme.md

 // Only logs "Value is now 3"
 ```

-The order of the decorators im important here: the method needs to be
+The order of the decorators im important here: `@reactive()` *must* be applied
-`@reactive()` needs to be applied to a method decorated with `@debounce()` for
+to a method decorated with `@debounce()` for everything to work properly.
+The
-everything to work properly.
-The initial method call of a `reactive()` method is
+initial method call of a `reactive()` method is not debounced and will keep
-not debounced.
+happening once the element's constructor runs to completion.

 ### Rendering shadow DOM